 Test marketing offers several key benefits for businesses looking to introduce new products or services.
 Here are some of the main advantages:

-By testing a product in a smaller market, companies can identify potential issues and make necessary adjustments before a full-scale launch, minimizing the risk of failure.
+By testing products or campaigns in a controlled environment, businesses can identify potential issues and make necessary adjustments before a full-scale launch.
+This minimizes the risk of costly post-launch modifications and reduces the likelihood of product failure.

 Overall, test marketing is a strategic tool that helps businesses make informed decisions, reduce risks, and increase the chances of a successful product launch.